 Design Your Own Practical Experience

-Satisfy the Practical Experience by building your own experience.
+Satisfy the Practical Experience requirement by building your own experience.
 Learn more about how you can satisfy this requirement with an internship, research position, experiential program in your major department.

 Read About Designing Your Own Experiences